ericwooley/openapi-sdk/libs/openapi-sdk/README.md

 When you want to generate an sdk run `nx build my-sdk` and your typescript will be generated.

+## Testing
+Unit tests are hard with these kind of projects.
+Schema does have some useful unit tests `nx test openapi-sdk`

+The real testing is done by the e2e test `nx e2e openapi-sdk-e2e`

 ## Publishing

 manually patch the version in